LLMs and Transformers

 A Kernel-Based View of Language Model Fine-Tuning

-Capabilities and Limitations of Transformers
+Capabilities and Limitations of LLMs and Transformers

 On the Turing Completeness of Modern Neural Network Architectures